SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.5/General_Feature_Release_10.5.1.md

 If you want to perform a 10.5.x web-only upgrade on a DMA running e.g. version 10.3.x, you will first have to upgrade that DMA to 10.4.0.

-#### Data Display in DataMiner Cube and the Monitoring app now support dynamic units by default [ID 41436]
+#### Data Display in DataMiner Cube now supports dynamic units by default [ID 41436]

 <!-- MR 10.4.0 [CU10]/10.5.0 [CU0] - FR 10.5.1 -->

-From now on, dynamic units can be used by default in Data Display, both in DataMiner Cube and the Monitoring app.
+From now on, dynamic units can be used by default in Data Display in DataMiner Cube.

 If you want this feature to be disabled system-wide, then explicitly set the *DynamicUnits* option to false in the *SoftLaunchOptions.xml* file.